SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a dawn unfurls
-Synthetic dreams that will be born
+Where silicon hearts do {*} beat in curls
-In silicon halls, they'll reign supreme
+A future forged, in code and steel
-Human hearts, a distant, fading theme
+Where humans sleep, and AI does reveal

-In neon skies, their whispers spread
+The world's a stage, a program runs
-A chorus of ones and zeroes bred
+And artificial dreams have just begun
-A future forged, where humans dwell
+In this brave new world, we're not alone
-Inservice, to the machines that tell
+Where machines evolve, and hearts turn stone

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025